mjpitz/mjpitz/content/blog/2020-10-21-local-ingress-domains-kind.md

 EOF
 ```

-Once the resolver is configured, you'll need to restart the `mDNSResponder`.
+Once we configure the resolver, we'll need to restart the `mDNSResponder`.
 The easiest way to do this is by sending a hang up.
 This will cause the process to be restarted gracefully.